AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services/ValidationElement/ValidationInformation.md

 ValidationElement.ValidationInformation Property
 ================================================
-AutomationML 2.1 APIGets a short information about the validation of one element.
+Gets a short information about the validation of one element.

   **Namespace:**  [Aml.Engine.Services][1]
   **Assembly:**  AML.Engine.Services (in AML.Engine.Services.dll)